Scale-free tree network with an ultra-large diameter: Appendix

 On the other hand, if vertices $u^{1}_{i}$ and $v^{2}_{j}$ are from distinct sets $A_{u}(t)$ and $B_{v}(t)$, respectively, then we build up

 where we have used Eq.(\ref{eqa:MF-3-1-7-1}).
 Also, based on Eq.(\ref{eqa:MF-3-1-7-3}), it is easy to check the following equation

 Until now, we have exhaustively enumerated all possible combinatorial ways when considering distance of an arbitrary pair of vertices in tree $\mathcal{T}_{t}$.
-All the unknowns derived in the equations above can be certainly determined by computing a recurrence that is relevant to vertex number $|\mathcal{T}_{t-1}|$ and Wiener index $\mathcal{W}_{t-1}$.
 After that, putting all things together, we can see that, after performing some simple arithmetics, Wiener index $\mathcal{W}_{t}$ of scale-free tree network $\mathcal{T}_{t}$ satisfies